 It’s an unfortunate fact that while many people are injured and do have a good case, they are unable to get an attorney to pursue their claim because they just cannot afford it.
 If you were given the wrong medication, but you’ll recover in a few weeks, then it’s likely not worthwhile to pursue your claim.

 However, if you were caused any kind of permanent injury or disability, or you required multiple unnecessary surgeries and have been (or will be) unable to work for a significant period of time, then it may be worthwhile to seek compensation through a medical malpractice lawsuit.
+(Learn more about available damages in medical malpractice lawsuit.)

 The Bottom Line: Always Talk to an Attorney